2023 Call for Proposals

 - To propose a panel (45-60 minutes), please submit one 300-400 word overview of the proposed session’s unifying theme that outlines the specific contributions of each panel participant, including titles and/or brief descriptions of their papers.

 Successful proposals will demonstrate a specific and original claim, a clear purpose, and a connection to the symposium theme.
-Please do not submit full papers at this time; accepted presenters will have the opportunity to submit their full papers in February for publication in BYU Scholars Archive.
+Please do not submit full papers at this time.

 Works of creative writing will be honored by invitation to winners of the following writing contests to read their pieces at the English Symposium.
 To submit, please see details at the links below (Deadline: January 15).